Want to know how to remember Korean words easily? Then you came to the right place!

 A big ship (십 | sip) transporting only hens.
 Imagine the chaos!

-Be careful not to use this as a pronunciation guide, but rather a compass pointing you in the right direction toward the Korean numbers.
+Be careful not to use this as a pronunciation guide but rather as a compass pointing you in the right direction toward the Korean numbers.

 You still need to memorize the number words, but linking them up with the corresponding number can be difficult in the beginning.
 In other words, you may remember the names, but it’s hard to quickly recall which number is which.